 The first thing everyone wants to talk about is what their branding and website are going to look like.
 What colors they like, what sites they want to emulate and where the images will go.
 But planning your site content is a must before you start design work on your website.
 And not just gathering your content, but strategically planning what feeling you want to convey to your audience and what message you want to get across.

 I recently started being stricter about requiring site content before I start any design project.
 The main reason being that waiting for content from my clients was the biggest cause of launch delays.
 Often times clients come to me sooo excited to begin design and they “have an idea” of what their text will be, they “just have to write it down”.
 So no problem, I can see they’re working on it, let’s start, right?
-Well, it doesn’t always work out quite as [...]
-Read More»
+Read More →

 There are plenty of articles out there telling you why Squarespace is better than WordPress or vice versa.
 In my opinion, there is no “better”, it’s more about what you’re most comfortable using and what allows for your business to grow in the way that you want.